rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

 #### To enable or disable a network interface

-1. Check the status of a the `macvtap1` network interface.
+1. Check the status of the `macvtap1` network interface.
 Type:

     ```bash
     ip link show macvtap1